 DEADLINE ALERT for NKLA and NNOX: The Law Offices of Frank R. Cruz Reminds Investors of Class Actions on Behalf of Shareholders

-/EIN News/ -- LOS ANGELS, Oct.
-14, 2020 (GLOBE NEWSWIRE) -- The Law Offices of Frank R. Cruz reminds investors that class action lawsuits have been filed on behalf of shareholders of the following publicly-traded companies.
+/EIN News/ -- LOS ANGELES, Oct.
+21, 2020 (GLOBE NEWSWIRE) -- The Law Offices of Frank R. Cruz reminds investors that class action lawsuits have been filed on behalf of shareholders of the following publicly-traded companies.
 Investors have until the deadlines listed below to file a lead plaintiff motion.

 Investors suffering losses on their investments are encouraged to contact The Law Offices of Frank R. Cruz to discuss their legal rights in these class actions at 310-914-5007 or by email to fcruz@frankcruzlaw.com.